Andrew K. Syester: Early life and education

 Born to Daniel Syester and Sarah (Moudy) Syester, Andrew K. Syester pursued an education that led him into law.
 He attended Hagerstown Academy and then Marshall College in Mercersburg, Pennsylvania, graduating in 1849.
 Following his studies, he apprenticed in law under several practitioners, which culminated in his admission to the Washington County bar in 1853.

 Personal life

 Syester married Catharine G. Harry in 1852.
 The couple had six children.
 They lived in Hagerstown, Washington County, where Syester also conducted much of his professional work.

 Career

 Legal and political career

 Syester's career began with a clerkship in the Maryland House of Delegates in 1850.
 He later practiced law, eventually forming a partnership with A.C.
 Bond.
 Over time, Syester's political affiliations shifted, reflecting the era's volatile political landscape.
 Initially a Whig, he later joined the American or Know-Nothing party and ultimately became a Democrat around the Civil War.

 His political career included serving as a speaker pro tem in the Maryland House of Delegates and as state's attorney for Washington County.
+In 1866, he formed the law practice Syester & Freaner with George Freaner.
 In 1867, he was a delegate to the Constitutional Convention of Maryland, and in 1868, he was a delegate to the Democratic National Convention.